cisco-ce/roomos.cisco.com/doc/MTR/USBpassthrough.md

 ### Connect your laptop and select input sources

-1. *(Optional, and only for devices with a touch controller)* Tap **Call from laptop** on the touch controller, and it guides you what to do next.
-2. Connect your laptop to the device's USB-C socket.
+1. Connect your laptop to the device's USB-C socket.
-3. Open your laptop meeting app and select the device as source for camera, microphone, and loudspeaker.
+2. Open your laptop meeting app and select the device as source for camera, microphone, and loudspeaker.
 Now you are ready to call or join a meeting from your laptop.

 ### In-call behavior